vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 - when the ID is **internal**, it has the `name` property (which is the pin's name, a pin being required by definition for an internal link).
 - You can easily distinguish between an external and internal ID by looking at a property like `name`, which is always present for internal IDs, and never present for external IDs.

+For internal lookup, with thousands of parts/fragments providing dozens of pins, you quickly end up with a lot of them.
+So, to ease their lookup in this control, you can filter them.
+This component provides _two modes_ to get to a pin-based link target:

+- _by item instance_ (option `pinByTypeMode`=`false`): lookup pins filtered by a specific item (via its assigned EID in its metadata part), and optionally by any of its parts.
+This is the default mode, as in most cases users have a top-bottom approach and think first of the item they want to target, and then, possibly, to a specific portion of its data (unless they are just happy to target the item as a whole).
+- _by part type_ (option `pinByTypeMode`=`true`): directly lookup by pin value, in the context of a specific part type and pin namem, as specified by index lookup definitions (`indexLookupDefinitions` property).
+The list of part types may come from several sources:
+  - explicitly set via the component `lookupDefinitions` property;
+  - if this is not set, the lookup definitions will be got via injection when available;
+  - if the injected definitions are empty, the lookup definitions will be built from the `model-types` thesaurus;
+  - if this is not available either, the _by-type_ lookup will be disabled.

+>Filtering by item essentially means filtering by an object instance: for instance a specific manuscript object.
+Filtering by type instead means filtering by pin class, as each part or fragment provides its own set of search pins, whose names are meaningful and unique only in their context.
+>You can use options `canSwitchMode` to allow users switching between by-type and by-item modes, and `canEditTarget` to allow users edit the link target GID and label also for internal pins, where they are automatically provided by pin lookup.

+According to the target type and component settings, the following modes are available:

+- external:
+  - pick an ID from 1 or more lookup providers
+  - manually type or paste an ID
+  - manually build an ID from the target object's properties
+- internal:
+  - from pin lookup:
+    - by type: pick a preset (as specified by lookup index definitions) and then lookup a pin within its scope.
+    - by item:
+      - filter by item: lookup pins limited to a specific item.
+      - filter by item's part: lookup pins limited to a specific item's part.
+      - lookup pin directly from its name
+  - manual
+  - both
+- taxonomy: from 1 tree's node.

+Once the user picks an internal pin, the target is automatically filled with data from the pin itself.
+Two values are calculated:

+- `gid`, the global ID for the target is `P<part-id>/<pin-value>` when the pin is from a part; or `I<item-id>/<pin-value>` when it is from an item only.
+- `label`, the human-friendly label for the target, is `<pin-value> | <item-title> (<part-type>[, <part-role>])`, where `<part-type>` is either the human-friendly name of the part type ID (as drawn from the `model-types` thesaurus), or the part type ID itself.

+Optionally, users can customize both `gid` and `label` (when `canBuildGid` and `canBuildLabel` are true).
+As for `gid`, users have access to a full set of metadata about the target, so that they can build their own global ID.
+Once a pin value is picked, the lookup control shows all the relevant data which can be used as components for the ID to build:

+- the item GUID.
+- the item title.
+- the part GUID.
+- the part type ID.
+- the item's metadata part entries.

+The user can then use buttons to append each of these components to the ID being built, and/or variously edit it.
+When he's ok with the ID, he can then use it as the reference ID being edited.

 ### AssertedCompositeIdsComponent

 A collection of asserted composite IDs.